DavidONeill75101/annotation-correction-tool/README.md

-# CIViCMine Annotation Review
+# CIViCMine Annotation Review Tool

 ## About

 This repository holds a [Next.js](https://nextjs.org/) application which facilitates the review of cancer-gene-drug relations extracted by the machine learning tool [CIViCMine](http://bionlp.bcgsc.ca/civicmine/).
+The web application is part of the "human-in-the-loop" process - relations which have been predicted by CIViCMine are presented to users for review, generating new data which can be used to retrain the model.

+There are two main componenents in the application:

+- Upvoting/Downvoting - users have the ability to state whether a predicted sentence annotation is correct or incorrect.
+Correct annotations can be utilised in the future as concrete training data.
+Incorrect annotations can be used to filter predictions in the future.
+- Manual annotation - incorrectly annotated sentences can be fed to the user for manual annotation to explain what relations actually exist in the sentence.

 ## Setup

-To set up the current web interface with some data, follow the instructions below.
-A quick overview: first you need to install some prerequisites including a database, NodeJS and some Python packages.
-Then you need to get the database set up with some text to annotate, and entities to annotate with (along with some other things).
-Then you can run it.

-All commands are run from the terminal in the root directory of this project.
-You'll need to clone it and then you make edits to it.
+The following instructions can be followed to run this application locally.

 ### Prerequisities